By Fr. John Whiteford

 It should be pointed out that the Hebrew text should not be ignored entirely.
 Particularly when the Septuagint and the Hebrew text are in agreement, we will better understand the Septuagint as a translation if we compare it with the Hebrew text that it is clearly a translation of.
 It is extremely helpful to understand the range of meaning of the original Hebrew text (when we clearly have it).
 For example, it is helpful to know that Hebrew does not have a past or future tense, but only a perfect and imperfect tense… and so just because an English translation is clearly in either the past, present, or future tense, it does not necessarily mean that this is what is implied by the Hebrew original.
 One often encounters the use of the “prophetic perfect”, where a prophecy of something that has not yet come to pass is in the perfect tense, and so is often translated with the English past tense, e.g. “…with His stripes, we were healed” (Isaiah 53:5), when from the perspective of the prophet, he was speaking of something in the future.

 There are at present only limited options available in terms of English translations of the Septuagint.
 There is the translation of Sir Lancelot Brenton, which is often awkward and wooden.
-There is also a very well done revision of the KJV by Michael Asser, which corrected the KJV based on the Septuagint, but while the complete text is available online, only the Psalter is actually in print.
+There is also a very well done revision of the KJV by Michael Asser, which corrected the KJV based on the Septuagint, but while the Psalter is in nicely printed version (from the Center for Traditionalist Orthodox Studies), the rest of the text is in a four part print on demand edition from Lulu.com, and the font is rather small.
 For the Psalms there is the Psalter According to the Seventy, published by Holy Transfiguration Monastery; A Psalter For Prayer, published by Holy Trinity Monastery; and the Psalter of the Prophet and King David, published by the Center for Traditionalists Orthodox Studies – this text is based on the edition by Michael Asser, but it differs in some respects.
 There are also various editions of the Old Testament readings that are used liturgically.

 The New English Translation of the Septuagint is a “scholarly” translation that I think is worth having on hand for reference, but the translation is seriously flawed – both in terms of style and substance.
 Stylistically, the use of mostly unfamiliar transliterations for the names of people and places from the Greek make this text very awkward and practically unusable by an average laymen.
 For example, you will search in vain in a Bible dictionary for Heua, Kain, Habel, Saoul, Dauid, or Nabouchodonosor – while the names of Eve, Cain, Abel, Saul, David, and even Nebuchadnezzar are generally familiar.
 The argument that using the standard forms of these names would be less than a faithful translation of the Greek is belied by the fact that translations of the New Testament are also from Greek, and yet we do not generally find the names “Iesous Christos”, “Petros”, “Paulos”, or “Iakobos”… but we do generally see the standard forms of the names found in the King James Version, which have been the standard in English for 4 centuries.
 And in terms of substance, the text is far worse.
 For example, contrary to 2,000 years of reading this text in the context of the Christian Tradition, they translation Genesis 1:2 as saying that “a divine wind was being carried along over the water.”
 That is a plainly heretical translation of the text.
 You also find a tendency towards gender neutral language to the point that significant distortions of the meaning of the text take place… such as Genesis 3:15, in which the seed of the woman becomes simply the “offspring”, despite the fact that the Greek reads “spermatos”, and one does not have to be a Greek scholar to understand that this does not simply mean offspring.